-A. Discrimination
+A. Sex-Based Discrimination

-This Policy prohibits Discrimination, meaning any unlawful distinction, preference, or detriment to an individual, as compared to others, that is based on an individual's Protected Status and that is sufficiently severe, persistent or pervasive that it unreasonably interferes with or limits:
+This Policy prohibits Sex-Based Discrimination, meaning any unlawful distinction, preference, or detriment to an individual, as compared to others, that is based on an individual's sex, sexual orientation, gender, gender identity, gender characteristics, or gender expression, that is sufficiently severe, persistent or pervasive that it unreasonably interferes with or limits:

 - i.
 An employee's or applicant for employment's access to employment or conditions and benefits of employment (e.g., hiring, advancement, assignment); - ii.
 A student's or accepted student applicant's ability to participate in, access, or benefit from educational programs, services, or activities (e.g., admission, academic standing, grades, assignment, campus housing); - iii.
-An authorized volunteer's ability to participate in a volunteer activity; or iv.
+An authorized volunteer's ability to participate in a volunteer activity; or - iv.
 A guest's or visitor's ability to participate in, access, or benefit from the University's programs.